EPP Code of Ethics and Professional Conduct

 2.3.
 About the use of calculation schemes

-When calculation schemes are formulated by participants or by the organization explaining which items are relevant for calculating prices, only objective information which makes it easier to make a cost structure can be provided.
+When calculation schemes are formulated by participants or by the organisation explaining which items are relevant for calculating prices, only objective information which makes it easier to make a cost structure can be provided.
 The calculation scheme or information drawn from the scheme cannot be directional for the pricing policy of participants.
 The scheme may not lead to elimination of the normal uncertainty in the market about the (intended) market behaviour of market participants.

 2.4.
 Responsibility to report infringements

-Every participant has the obligation to report any infringement of the competition law that he or she observes during EPP activities to the EPP organization.
-In order to maintain a state-of-the art pricing knowledge-sharing platform, it is important for all participants that we assure to prevent all prohibited behaviour taking place within the context of the activities organized by the European Pricing Platform.
+Every participant has the obligation to report any infringement of the competition law that he or she observes during EPP activities to the EPP organisation.
+In order to maintain a state-of-the art pricing knowledge-sharing platform, it is important for all participants that we assure to prevent all prohibited behaviour taking place within the context of the activities organised by the European Pricing Platform.
 For more information see §4.2.